MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/applicationPools/add/processModel.md

-Process Model Settings for an Application Pool <processModel>
+Process Model Settings for an Application Pool &lt;processModel&gt;
 ====================
 <a id="001"></a>
 ## Overview